chancechime/chancechime/README.md

 I’m a graduate of California State University, Northridge and currently an M.S.
 Software Engineering student at WGU with a concentration in Domain-Driven Design.
 I build scalable, user-focused projects using Python, TypeScript, Rust, Java, and modern frameworks—combining product sense with solid engineering.
 Beyond coding, I bring experience in project coordination, requirement gathering, and cross-functional collaboration, allowing me to bridge technical development with product management and deliver solutions that balance user needs and business goals.

 ## 📱 Currently Working
-📱 Crafting a social discovery app with TypeScript, Firebase, PostgreSQL, and Spring Boot 🗺️
+📱 Crafting Spotly, a social discovery app with TypeScript, Firebase, PostgreSQL, and Spring Boot 🗺️
 <br />

 📋 A lightweight identity verification tool for devs, built with Node.js, React,